Curio-Digital/fusionauth/README.md

 npm i -g pnpm
 ```

-To enable automatic deployments to npm, please read the [Continuous Deployment](#continuous-deployment) section.

 ## Getting started

-The quickest way to start developing a new project is by [creating a new repository from this template](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/creating-a-repository-from-a-template#creating-a-repository-from-a-template).
+The quickest way to start developing a new script is by [cloing this repository](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/creating-a-repository-from-a-template#creating-a-repository-from-a-template).

-Once the new repository has been created, update the `package.json` file with the correct information, specially the name of the package which has to be unique.

 ### Installing

-After creating the new repository, open it in your terminal and install the packages by running:
+After cloning this repository, open it in your terminal and install the packages by running:

 ```bash
 pnpm install